DoD CAC Setup – Admin Guide

 EXEMPT_GROUP="EXEMPT_GROUP"

-# Check if the group exists, create if it does not
+# Create the group if it doesn't already exist

 if ! dscl . -read /Groups/"$EXEMPT_GROUP" &>/dev/null; then